 If you’re anything like me, one of the first things you check out when you visit a city is its bookstores.
-I can only say that I’m sorry for all the bookworms who’ve passed through Athens over the years and weren’t aware of the existence of this here gem of a shop.
+I’m sorry for all the bookworms who’ve passed through Athens over the years and weren’t aware of the existence of this here gem.

 I’m going to be perfectly clear with you: when it comes to size, selection and prices, this is hands-down the best bookshop in Athens.
 This is where I bought my José Saramago collection; my Hitch-hiker’s Guide to the Galaxy Trilogy of Four; my first Discworld novel… I could go on, but the point is that you can find just about anything here.
 It’s so big as to have four separate entrances divided by genre: literature, fiction and sci-fi, non-fiction and arts & misc.

-One of the biggest reasons I feel so excited to be sharing this spot with you is that Politeia has a surprisingly large selection of books in English as well as Greek – as good if not better than the likes of big media chains like Public but with stunningly better prices.
-The only reason I don’t visit more often is because it’s virtually impossible to leave without spending half the day browsing and then buying some title or other I didn’t even know existed before.
-Highly recommended.
+One of the biggest reasons I feel so excited to be sharing this spot with you is that Politeia has a surprisingly large selection of books in English as well as Greek – as good if not better than the likes of big media chains like Public, but with stunningly better prices.
+The only reason I don’t visit more often is because it’s virtually impossible to leave without spending half the day browsing and then buying some random book I didn’t even know existed.